-As Earnhardt Ford grew, Tex developed a relationship with Lee Iacocca, then a corporate manager for Ford.
-When Lee accepted the position of CEO for the Chrysler Corporation in the early 1980s, he personally flew to Phoenix and asked Tex to become a franchise owner for Chrysler.
-Tex, with his keen intuition and respect for Iacocca, accepted the Chrysler franchise and was soon open for business at Baseline and Rural in Tempe.
-Thereafter, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
+As the dealership grew, Tex became Ford's most respected owner.
+Lee Iacocca, then a corporate manager, developed a strong relationship with Tex.
+When Lee accepted the position of CEO for the ailing Chrysler Corporation in the late 70s, he personally flew to Phoenix and asked Tex (and his sons) to become franchise owners.
+Tex - with his keen intuition and respect for Iacocca - accepted the Chrysler franchise and was soon open for business as a multi-brand car dealer.
+On the heels of those successes, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
 Tex' trademark slogan "that ain't no bull" was the ultimate truth in advertising.
 The "bull" he rode in the commercials was really a steer.

 Since 1951, the Earnhardt family has been selling cars and trucks to people across the southwest United States and will continue to do so for many years to come.
 Although times have changed, what has never changed is the Earnhardt commitment to world class service, famous low prices and the best selection of America's most popular vehicles.
-Earnhardt's - it's a name you can trust and that ain't no bull.
+Earnhardt -- it's “a name you can trust” …and that ain't no bull!